TemirlanSatvaldinov/aicore/README.md

-# ncore
+# aicore
-ncore is subprogram library for an artificial neural network.
+aicore is subprogram library for an artificial neural network.

 Educational only.